moelholm/moelholm.github.io/_posts/2016-10-15-spring-boot-gherkin-tests.md

 ### In retrospective
 This example was all about testing a RESTful resource.
 But Gherkin style tests are not limited to that:
-<blockquote>The Gherkin step implemention code could test anything</blockquote>
+The Gherkin step implemention code could test anything.
 You could drive Selenium tests if you want to.
 Or Spring `@Service` beans.
 You decide.

-<blockquote>The important thing is that it helps you and the business drive the right solution</blockquote>
+The important thing is that it helps you and the business drive the right solution.

 ### References
 [1] [Gherkin language](https://cucumber.io/docs/reference)